Emurasoft/emurasoft.github.io/en/dlg/registration_info/index.md

 - You subscription ID if you are using a Stripe subscription
 - Your device will be validated, and the result will be printed.
 If successful, it will show "Validation successful".
 If unsuccessful, it will show diagnostic information to help solve the issue.
     - If you would like support, please [contact us](https://www.emeditor.com/support/#contact).

+## Sign In/Enter Registration Key button

+This button opens the [Register Product dialog box](../regist/index).

+## Edit Device Info

+This button opens the Edit device page on Emurasoft Customer Center, which allows you to view more information about your device.